anothercloudguy/anothercloudguy/README.md

 <h2>About Me 😃</h2>
 <p align="left">
-👨‍💻 <p>I'm a Cloud DevOps Engineer with over 6 years of experience in cloud infrastructure.
+<p>👨‍💻 I'm a Cloud DevOps Engineer with over 6 years of experience in cloud infrastructure.
 Mostly, I'm a former developer because the way you think makes you a programmer.
 Yes, a programmer!
 I've coded in many popular languages since I was a teenager.
 When I was 13 years old, I devoured a BASIC programming language manual and that same night, I created my first program on a FX-750 Casio Programmable calculator.</p>

-<p>I started slowly to pivot towards OS's and Infrastructure when I discovered Linux around 2009.
+<p>I started to pivot towards OS's and Infrastructure when I discovered Linux around 2009.
 My passion for it led me to start learning and eventually taking professional courses in Linux System Administration.
 Like many sysadmins out there, I was trained on the job to navigate the new world of cloud computing and infrastructure as code.</p>

+<p>Since 2023, I have started experimenting with AI, not just for generating content, but by using APIs and automation to solve tedious or time-consuming tasks.
+This new interest allows me to explore innovative solutions and integrate them into my workflow.
+Maybe my next jump/pivot will be towards MLOps, only time will tell.</p>

 <quote>This is my new github account older one was @rmgomez44</quote>